 More information on my world setting can be found in the Player Handout

 I like to think of my setting as a mix between Dragon Age, and Call of Cthulhu in a steampunk industrial fantasy setting with elements of Warhammer 40K and Eberron thrown in for good measure.
 In addition I am taking ideas (or outright stealing) from the Leviathan series by Scott Westerfield, Bioshock, Irongrip, and Full Metal Alchemist.
-I have taken rules from other D20 games and adapted them into D&D 4.0.
-The result is more or less one big experiment which will hopefully turn out great.
-I hope to some day actually get away from D&D 4.0 and create my own system for Lux based on a more gritty existing game, like D20 Modern or Dark Heresy.
 If that’s all really confusing then just think of my game as a really weird Steamier version of Eberron.

 What my game isn’t…

 Legal Stuff – When possible I have credited original artists of any artwork used on this site and/or linked to the source that I found the piece.
-See wiki page credits area for more info.
 There is no intent to damage, defame or harm the work or artists in any way – if I have used your work it’s because I think it is beautiful and inspiring.
 Any requests to remove work will be promptly responded to.
 D&D and all the terms associated with the game are property of Wizards of the Coast and no infringement on their property is intended.
 This website is intended for the personal use and entertainment of our gaming group only, not for any monetary gain.